"

 Collaborative Google Slide Deck In small groups or pairs, students research and discuss a course concept.
 The instructor provides a meaningful prompt related to the concept.
 Students discuss the prompt and then create a Google slide for the whole class (or their section) to share (course dictionary).

-Several variations of this are possible: students may take different important events in a timeline, different chapters in a book, different characters, etc.
+Several variations of this are possible: students may take different important events in a timeline, different chapters in a book, different characters, different stages of a process, etc.

-After making the slide, students collaboratively write a reflection about key takeaways in the “Notes” section for their slide.
+After making the slide, students collaboratively write a reflection about key takeaways or reflect on their collaborative process in the “Notes” section for their slide.

 • In-class (any time)